Title: Nurse Practitioner

 Location: Reseda, California, United States

-Taiye Evbuomwan Osawe, PMHNP-C, Nurse Practitioner at Los Angeles Department of Mental Health, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in nursing.
+Taiye Evbuomwan Osawe, DNP, RN, PHN, PMHNP-BC, Nurse Practitioner at Los Angeles Department of Mental Health, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in nursing.

 With many years of experience to her credit, Dr. Osawe has excelled as the founder and chief executive officer for Salvage Care, an impending health technology platform that helps link individuals with mental health conditions from underserved populations with mental health providers, since 2021.
 She has been additionally active as a nurse practitioner operating within the Los Angeles County Department of Mental Health since 2008.
 Previously, she served as a registered nurse with Kaiser Permanente for 11 years and Los Angeles Correctional Health for 10 years.
 Prior to her relocation to America in 1996, Dr. Osawe had worked as oncology nurse, a medical-surgical nurse, a trauma nurse and an obstetrics and gynecologist nurse in Nigeria.